Showing posts with label Beat 'em ups. Show all posts

 It's Hercules!

-Karn can run and jump using three attack moves: fire + left/right for a jab that is handy against skeletons but useless for others.
+Karn can run & jump using 3 attack moves: fire + left/right for a jab that is handy against skeletons.
 Push up for an overhead swing - great for flying enemies.
 Pull down for an underhanded swing that works well for the goblins and other peculiar nasties like rocks.
 Yep, rocks.

-I think it's time for some extraordinary screenshots.
+It's time for an extraordinary screenshot.
 Breathe.
 Now, check this out...

 Psygnosis eat your heart out!

-Deathbringer has fantastic graphics - truly fantastic - and regular visitors will remember I featured the game within our Pixel Art section because of its intro/boss stages and other outstanding artwork.
+Deathbringer has fantastic graphics - truly fantastic - and regulars will remember I featured the game within our Pixel Art section because of its intro/boss stages and outstanding artwork.
 The in-game multilayer parallax scrolling is legendary and proves the power of the Atari ST in the hands of a decent programmer.

-Aesthetically, this game makes the lame ST port of Shadow Of The Beast look like Pong!!
+Aesthetically, this game makes our port of Shadow Of The Beast look like Pong!!

-The audio is on par with the stunning visuals and a great title tune along with lots of funny in-game sampled sound effects - I love the horrific screaming in the intro!!
+The audio is on par with the visuals and a great title tune along with funny in-game sampled sounds - I love the horrific screaming in the intro!!
 However, I can't help but be disappointed Empire didn't make use of the Atari STe.
 Even so, we have sampled effects and smooth parallax scrolling.
 Eat that Psygnosis!

 The CryptO'pinion?

 Deathbringer appears to have it all but I've not yet mentioned how this Conan wannabe actually plays.
 Surely running and hacking at slimeball enemies is guaranteed fun?
-Well, it should be but this is where disappointment rears its ugly head thanks to the unresponsive controls and that's the last thing you need during the heat of battle!
+Well, it should be but this is where disappointment rears its ugly head thanks to the unresponsive controls.
+The mirror opposite of what a game like this needs.
+It's the last thing you need during the heat of battle when dexterity and agility matters!

 For example, press fire/up for an overhead swing which actions a split-second later.
-Other niggles exist like when Karn and a baddie are standing too close - so are unable to hit each other!
+Other niggles exist like when Karn and a baddie are standing too close - so are unable to hit each other.
+How weird!

-Deathbringer's strong points are its beautiful graphics, great sound effects and an incredible array of interesting monsters.
-Well, I don't think I have ever seen a goblin on a sleigh before!
+Deathbringer's strong points are its beautiful graphics and sound effects.
+I would also include its vast variety of interesting monsters too - I don't think I have ever seen a goblin on a sleigh before!
 Sadly, I'm left wondering if anyone at Empire actually bothered to play this game before releasing it.
 Probably not, which is oddly peculiar.
-With a little tweak here and there...
+With a little tweak to the control system, this would have been a show stopper!!

-Ultimately, a very good game but the laggy controls ruin what might have been a tremendous experience.
+Ultimately, a good game but the laggy controls ruin what might have been tremendous...

-But I would install it on a hard drive if you can!
+But I would install it on a hard drive if possible!

 Wednesday, November 01, 2017